Quick Bid — Privacy Policy

 Data sharing and sale

-We do not sell or transfer your data to third parties, and we do not use it for any purpose unrelated to preparing and tracking load bids.
+We do not sell your data.
+We share only the minimum data needed with the service providers described above to operate Quick Bid, and we do not use it for any unrelated purpose.
 We do not use it for advertising, creditworthiness, or lending.
-Bid activity is shared only among members of teams you choose to join.
+Bid activity, shared team vehicle configuration, assigned-driver match statistics, and aggregate work-activity data are shared only with the team you choose to join.

 Data retention